When you can’t give them Disneyland – positive stories of COVID times

 In one situation, the necessary shift to online therapy sessions provided the opportunity for the carer to step into the sessions, where historically they had not been.
 This involvement has opened up the therapy for there to be further exploration of play by the therapist while the young person has the support of the carer within the session.
 In turn, this has allowed the child to identify that he has experienced the same feelings as the little boy that he has acted out in his play.

 Another Therapeutic Specialist found that a shift to working online created a positive change in therapeutic dynamic.
-Meeting over a screen rather than can't give them disneylandface-to-face provided a lack of physical proximity and less intimacy, and this appears to have allowed this young person to further open up about her relationship with her biological mother, and how much grief and loss she feels over it.
+Meeting over a screen rather than face-to-face provided a lack of physical proximity and less intimacy, and this appears to have allowed this young person to further open up about her relationship with her biological mother, and how much grief and loss she feels over it.
 The Specialist and young person have discussed and been able to name the fact that because she has control over the “therapeutic screen” (she mutes the worker or just shuts down the screen when she does not want to participate or is too tired or overwhelmed) that she believes she can manage this space better.
 Previously the worker had found connecting with this young person in a face-to-face setting difficult.
 Both the worker and young person have identified that this shift to online has improved their engagement.
 Post COVID-19 they may choose to continue to meet in this way even when they can meet face to face, as perhaps the physical proximity and direct eye contact that face to face allows is too overwhelming for her.

 Reflecting on these stories helps me to construct the last few months of life differently.
 Initially, it felt like the focus was understandably on all the things we had lost.
 Whilst we continue to navigate the changes and restrictions that the current COVID-19 situation has forced upon us, we can now also reflect on some of the positive by-products of this time.
 We can consider what we might have learnt about ourselves and the children that we care for and what we might want to carry forward from 2020.
 Our experiences of supporting children and families through this pandemic remind us that Disneyland can still be a nice place to visit on occasion, but for most of us, we would not choose to live there.